 Outstanding Equity Awards at Fiscal Year-End

-The following table shows the equity awards held by our named executive officers, as of December 31, 2019.
+The following table shows the equity awards held by our named executive officers, as of December 31, 2020.
+More information on our former executive officers is provided in the Employment Arrangements section below.